Three Lakes Hike – A collection of beautiful landscapes

 From White Lake to Trout Lake

 To reach the lake of the Trout, it is enough to go down by following the indications or the red triangle marking.
-I recommend a break in the hollow of this small valley: between the flowers, the streams and the lake, it is a charming and bucolic green bubble.
-The auberge du Forlet will provide you with food and drinks if needed (it’s good and the prices are very affordable), but remember to check its opening periods!
+I recommend a break in the hollow of this little valley: surrounded by flowers, streams and the lake, it’s a charming, bucolic green bubble.
+The auberge du Forlet will provide you with food and drink if you need it (it’s good and the prices are very affordable), but remember to check its opening times!

 From Trout Lake to Black Lake